DougWicker/VideoGameCriticReview/README.md

 	ELSE 'Other'
 END;
 '''

+I also need to convert any 'tbd' values to Null as to allow me to assign the numerical tada types to the metascore and user_score columns.
+'''
+UPDATE video_game_reviews
+SET metascore = NULL
+WHERE metascore = 'tbd';

+UPDATE video_game_reviews
+SET user_score = NULL
+WHERE user_score = 'tbd';
+'''

+Next, the release date column needs to be converted to a Date data type:
+'''
+UPDATE video_game_reviews
+SET release_date = TO_DATE(release_date, 'Month DD, YYYY');
+'''

 ### Analysis & Insights
 #### Insight 1: Average Rating over Time vs. Number of Games Released/Reviewed